Test vectors and central L-values for GL(2): Introduction

 If $\pi$ has trivial central character, then we can replace the compact subgroup in the statement of the above theorem by $\mat{\varpi^{c(\Omega)}}{}{}{1} \mat{\OF^\times}{\OF}{\p^{c(\pi)}}{\OF^\times} \mat{\varpi^{-c(\Omega)}}{}{}{1}$, since the Atkin Lehner element normalizes the group $\mat{\OF^\times}{\OF}{\p^{c(\pi)}}{\OF^\times}$.

 The proof of the theorem breaks up into several cases depending on the type of the representation $\pi$.
-Although the proofs are quite different in all cases, it turns out that, in the principal series case and the supercuspidal case, one of the key ingredients of the proof is that a function roughly of the form $x \mapsto \Omega(1+x\beta)$ (see Section \ref{L-def-section} for details on notation) is an additive character of $\OF$ of a specific conductor.
+Although the proofs are quite different in all cases, it turns out that one of the key ingredients of the proof is that a function roughly of the form $x \mapsto \Omega(1+x\beta)$ (see Section \ref{L-def-section} for details on notation) is an additive character of $\OF$ of a specific conductor.
 The condition $c(\Omega) \geq c(\pi)$ is required to make this key ingredient work.
 Also, in certain cases we obtain test vectors for more general situations than the one mentioned above.